lawrencepit/ruby-saml-idp/README.md

 Keys and Secrets
 ----------------

 To generate the SAML Response it uses a default X.509 certificate and secret key... which isn't so secret.
 You can find them in `SamlIdp::Default`.
 The X.509 certificate is valid until year 2032.
 Obviously you shouldn't use these if you intend to use this in production environments.
-In that case, within the controller set the properties `x509_certificate` and `secret_key` using a `prepend_before_filter` callback within the current request context or set them globally via the `SamlIdp.config.x509_certificate` and `SamlIdp.config.secret_key` properties.
+In that case, within the controller set the properties `x509_certificate` and `secret_key` using a `prepend_before_action` callback within the current request context or set them globally via the `SamlIdp.config.x509_certificate` and `SamlIdp.config.secret_key` properties.

 The fingerprint to use, if you use the default X.509 certificate of this gem, is: